WeMakecc/js-04-node-starter/README.md

 ### Usage

+Copy the file `.env.example` into `.env` and write a valid api key from [https://home.openweathermap.org/](https://home.openweathermap.org/)

 ```
 npm start
 ```

-A local version will now be running on [localhost:3000](http://localhost:3000)
+A local version of the server will now be running on [localhost:3000](http://localhost:3000)